Ohm's Law

 Applications of Ohm's Law

-Ohm's law is the most important law for calculating electrical circuits, since they generally consist of metallic conductors to which it applies.
+Ohm's Law is the most important law for calculating electrical circuits, since they generally consist of metallic conductors to which it applies.

-In its original form, \(\displaystyle R=\frac{U}{I} \), Ohm's law is used to determine
+In its original form \(\displaystyle R=\frac{U}{I} \), Ohm's Law is used to determine:

-\[ 1\; Ω=\frac{1\;V}{1\;A} \]
+\[ 1\; \Omega=\frac{1\;V}{1\;A} \]

 2. the current in the form solved for I: